 There is a strong and growing movement in Calgary and Alberta to eat food produced as close to home as possible.
 Food that is grown, raised, and produced locally is fresh and full of flavour, providing our families with superb nutrition.
 By supporting local producers, we are making choices that are environmentally friendly and will nurture our communities’ economies and industries.

 Buying fresh meat and produce is also possible at farmers’ markets.
 In the Calgary region, there are a number of markets that give you the opportunity to learn about where food comes from; this is the philosophy behind the concept of ‘gate to plate.’
-To receive your free guide of local farmers’ markets, visit Alberta Farm Fresh Producers Association website.
+To find farmers’ markets in your area, visit Alberta Farmers’ Market Association website.

 Of course, the best way to enjoy locally produced food is to grow and pick it yourself!

 Eating fruits and vegetables when they are in season is the best way to get the most nutrition for the best value.
 As produce comes into its peak season, the prices usually come down, but when we buy food like raspberries or asparagus out of season, it is typically flown in from another country, increasing the energy and time it takes between when it is picked and when it is served on our table.
 Not only does this increase the distance food must travel and increase our environmental footprint, it also affects the taste and level of nutrients in the food.

 See what’s in season in your community with the Alberta Seasonal Fresh Food Guide.